-It seems that getting stronger is on almost everyone's New Year's resolution list this year.
+It seems that getting stronger is on almost everyone's list this.
 But just wanting it won't make it happen.
 Just going to the gym and lifting weights without a plan won't necessarily make you stronger either.
 There are many nuances you'll need to consider before even getting to the gym.
 Here are some tried-and-true methods to get you stronger much faster than you ever thought possible!

 According to Micah LaCerte, CPT and owner of Hitch Fit, "The only way to get stronger is continuing to add weight to the movements you are doing in the gym."

-But if lifting heavy things alone were the solution, nobody would ever have the dreaded muffin top or arm jiggle.
+But if lifting heavy things alone were the solution, we'd all have lean and toned bodies.
 The secret is in how you approach your weight-training efforts.
 According to trainer Brian Pankau, CPT, you should focus on basic moves and approaches.
 That means doing simple moves like squats, lunges, chest presses, arm curls, rows, and the like while remembering to "add more weight when the final set for a specific exercise is completed too easily."
 The focus should be on hitting every major muscle group in your body with this progressive approach.